wp-plugins/ngs-sam-integrator/readme.txt

 nor can this plug-in be verified to support them.
 If you find the plug-in works as-is with other the other database systems which SAM supports, please let me know.

+Detailed documentation and information about upcoming features available at [the development site](http://www.netguysteve.com "Net Guy Steve").

 == Installation ==